cisagov/development-guide/project_setup/branch-protection.md

     - There may be a list of status checks under this option.
 We require passing status checks to merge, so all status checks should generally be checked as required.
+    - Please note that the list of status checks will not fully populate in a new repository until the first pull request (PR) has been created.
   - [ ] Require signed commits
   - [ ] Require linear history
   - [X] Include administrators